apache/pulsar/site2/website/versioned_docs/version-2.7.0/concepts-messaging.md

 > * If you want to achieve both effects simultaneously, combine exclusive subscription mode with other subscription modes for consumers.

 ### Consumerless Subscriptions and Their Corresponding Modes
-If, at any point in time, there are no consumers for a given subscription, a subscription has no specified mode.
-This includes new subscriptions and existing subscriptions that no longer have any consumers.
-As a consequence, there is no option to specify the subscription mode when creating a subscription.
-The mode is established when the consumer makes its connection, and the mode can be "changed" by restarting all consumers with a different configuration.
+When a subscription has no consumers, its subscription mode is undefined.
+A subscription's mode is defined when a consumer connects to the subscription, and the mode can be changed by restarting all consumers with a different configuration.

 ### Exclusive